iTwin/itwinjs-core/docs/core/learning/frontend/BuildingIModelJsModules.md

 The "--stats" argument affects the webpack step by passing the "--json" argument to it and directing webpack's output to a file called "webpackStats.json" in the same directory as the module.
 That can be useful for analyzing the packages used by the module as well as other webpack performance information.
 A downside to using that argument is that webpack also directs all errors to the webpackStats.json file, so if you encounter a webpack error with the --stats argument, look in webpackStat.json to get more information about the error.

 For packages that are not in the iModel.js mono repository, the build command is generally invoked using the "npm run build" command.
-To pass arguments to the script that npm invokes rather than to npm inself, you must put in a "separator" argument, "--" before the arguments that should be passed to the builIModelJsModule script.
+To pass arguments to the script that npm invokes rather than to npm itself, you must put in a "separator" argument, "--" before the arguments that should be passed to the builIModelJsModule script.
 For example, to build a production version and show detail level 1, you would use this command:

 ```shell
 npm run build -- --production --detail=1